The Field & Main Community Commitment Initiative (CCI)

-Field & Main's Community Commitment Initiative (CCI) represents the restaurant's commitment to support our community through various efforts aimed at developing, supporting, sustaining and promoting health and well-being in our region.
+CCI represents our restaurant's commitment to support the local community in Marshall and areas nearby in Middleburg, Warren and Fauquier County, Virginia.
+At Field & Main, we focus on initatives that develop and support sustainability and promote health and well-being in our region.
 Field & Main believes that it can leverage its resources and relationships for the benefit of the community.
-All those that support this restaurant are in effect contributing to making a broader impact on our region through efforts such as these:
+All of those who dine at Field & Main restaurant are in effect contributing to make a broader impact on our region through efforts such as these:

-For schools interested in participating in this program, please contact firstname.lastname@example.org.
+For schools interested in participating in the Field & Main Seedlings program, please contact firstname.lastname@example.org.

-Fauquier Food Bank: Food Truck
+Fauquier Food Bank & Truck

 Each evening, the Field & Main dining staff designates a menu item from which we donate $1 from every order to support the Fauquier Food Bank's Food Truck.
 The menu item is usually great for sharing.
 When people visit our fine dining restaurant near Washington DC in Marshall VA, we invite parties to purchase this item with their meal to share at the table.
 By doing so, patrons contribute to the subsistence of the needy in our broader community.